vtexdocs/help-center-content/docs/known-issues/en/product-rich-snippets-not-using-aggregateoffer-format-for-offers-with-more-than-one-seller.md

 ---
-title: Product Rich Snippets not using AggregateOffer format for offers with more than one seller
+title: 'Product Rich Snippets not using AggregateOffer format for offers with more than one seller'
 id: pA3jkQ7qHjWXul7ZsBLy2
 status: PUBLISHED
 createdAt: 2023-02-14T12:45:02.825Z